danFeller/world-clock/README.md

 # World Clock

-This app is a clock that will tell you your current time based on your location.
+This app is a clock that will tell you your current time based on the location inputted.

-You can also add any other location to show the current time there.
-It uses the Google Maps and Google Timezone API to pull out the timezone from a given location.
+It gets your longitude and latitude through Google's map api, and gets your current time and time zone using Google's Timezone api

 Run the app with
 ```
 bin/server
 ```

-In the app itself you'll see you current time based on your location
+In the app itself you can determine your current time based on the search location

 Optionally, to use `ActiveRecord` for database operations, add to the `app.rb`: